goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Always configure a memory limit using both Docker and the JavaScript runtime flags: Set the v8's old space memory to be a bit less than the container limit

-**Otherwise:** The docker definition is needed to perform thoughful scaling decision and prevent starving of other citizens.
-Without also defining the v8's limits, it will under utilize the container resources - Without explicit instructions it crashes when utilizing ~50-60% if its host resources
+**Otherwise:** The docker definition is needed to perform thoughtful scaling decision and prevent starving other citizens.
+Without also defining the v8's limits, it will under utilize the container resources - Without explicit instructions it crashes when utilizing ~50-60% of its host resources

 🔗 [**Read More: Set memory limits using Docker only**](/sections/docker/memory-limit.md)